|

 Valentine Hearts

-The children follow the directions and make an art project.
+The children follow the directions and make an art

-often doesn't work out.
+the project often doesn't work out.

-Storing sentence strips is easier than it was
+strips is easier than it was when I first started using

-showing my age!)
-There are commercially produced sentence
+centers in the sixties (I'm showing my age!)
+There are

-strip containers with dividers or you may use wall paper
+dividers or you may use wall paper paste trays that are

-paste trays that are placed below the pocket chart for easy
+placed below the pocket chart for easy access.

 This is an excellent place to reinforce story sequence.

-Children can reconstruct stories, songs or poems that were
+Children can reconstruct stories, songs or poems that

-stories.
+use rebus stories.

 |

-Publishing
+Publishing Place

 Gather a large

-assortment of publishing materials, including writing tools
+assortment of publishing materials, including writing

-paper, stationery, postcards and envelopes (colors, sizes,
+writing paper, stationery, postcards and envelopes

-and shapes), blank books, journals, dictionaries, writing
+(colors, sizes, and shapes), blank books, journals,

-prompts, editing posters, charts describing what good
+dictionaries, writing prompts, editing posters, charts

-writers do, checklists, and construction paper for covers.
+describing what good writers do, checklists, and

-You may also want to include samples of good writing,
+include samples of good writing, rubrics, and picture

-rubrics, and picture book samples of letter writing,
+book samples of letter writing, journals, and

-journals, and postcards (see writing bibliography).
+postcards (see writing bibliography).

-Work in progress needs
+Work in progress

 Organization and storage of materials is critical to the

 success of Publishing Place.
-Children need to know exactly
+Children need to know

 Placement of this center should allow for visibility and

-easy access to the classroom names chart, alphabet chart and
+easy access to the classroom names chart, alphabet chart

-the word wall.
+and the word wall.

 What do they write about?
-Children may write responses to
+Children may write responses

-publishing personal narratives.
+and publishing personal narratives.

 Directions

-Five W's Chart
+W's Chart

-Flip Book for Retelling
+Book for Retelling

-My Little Book of Words for
+Book of Words for

 Special Spelling

-My Little Book of Words for
+Little Book of Words for Writing

 |

-Puzzle
+Puzzle Place

-This is a good place for
+This is a good place

-puzzles as well as table sized puzzles.
-After completing an
+suggest large floor puzzles as well as table sized

 Task Board Sign